Due to COVID, we are extending our admission deadline to February 1st. All packets must be postmarked by this deadline to be eligible for review.

 Timeline for acceptance to the Mason LIFE Program

-- Incomplete packets, packets sent after the January 15th deadline, or those missing the application fee will not be reviewed.
+- Incomplete packets, packets containing reports outside of the 3-year window (2017), packets post-marked after the February 1st deadline, or those missing the application fee will not be reviewed.

-The following documentation MUST be included along with the completed application as required by the checklist on the first page of the application:
+The following documentation MUST be included along with the completed application as required by the checklist on page 2 of the application:

 - Psychological Evaluation*

 - Related Services Assessments if applicable (Speech, PT, OT, Assistive Technology, etc.)